Coal power in China

 In the People's Republic of China, electricity generated from coal represents over half of all electricity generated in the country.
 It is a major source of greenhouse gas emissions by China.

 China's installed coal-based power generation capacity was 1080 GW in 2021, about half the total installed capacity of power stations in China.
+In 2025, China brought 78 GW of new coal-fired power capacity online.
 Coal-fired power stations generated 57% of electricity in 2020.
 Over half the world's coal-fired power is generated in China.
 5 GW of new coal power was approved in the first half of 2021.
 Quotas force utility companies to buy coal power over cheaper renewable power.
 China is the largest producer and consumer of coal in the world and is the largest user of coal-derived electricity.
 Despite China (like other G20 countries) pledging in 2009 to end inefficient fossil fuel subsidies, as of 2020 there are direct subsidies and the main way coal power is favored is by the rules guaranteeing its purchase – so dispatch order is not merit order.

 The think tank Carbon Tracker estimated in 2020 that the average coal fleet loss was about 4 USD/MWh and that about 60% of power stations were cashflow negative in 2018 and 2019.
 In 2020 Carbon Tracker estimated that 43% of coal-fired plants were already more expensive than new renewables and that 94% would be by 2025.
 According to 2020 analysis by Energy Foundation China, to keep warming to 1.5 degrees C all China's coal power without carbon capture must be phased out by 2045.
 But in 2023 many new coal power stations were approved.
 Coal power stations receive payments for their capacity.
 A 2021 study estimated that all coal power plants could be shut down by 2040, by retiring them at the end of their financial lifetime.

 The annual amount of coal plant capacity being retired increased into the mid-2010s.
 However, the rate of retirement has since stalled, and global coal phase-out is not yet compatible with the goals of the Paris Climate Agreement.

 In parallel with retirement of some coal plant capacity, other coal plants are still being added, though the annual amount of added capacity has been declining since the 2010s.